Union Glacier Camp: Location and features

 The camp is operated by Antarctic Logistics & Expeditions LLC (ALE), a company that provides expedition support and tours to the interior of Antarctica.
 The camp is situated near Union Glacier Blue-Ice Runway SCGC a rare, naturally occurring, blue ice runway that allows wheeled jet cargo aircraft to land.
 Russian Ilyushin Il-76 aircraft regularly transport equipment and personnel to the camp.
-From Union Glacier Camp transportation to the South Pole, Vinson Massif, Hercules Inlet and other locations is by Twin Otter and Basler BT-67 ski planes.
+From Union Glacier Camp transportation to the South Pole, Vinson Massif, Hercules Inlet and other locations is by Twin Otter and Basler BT-67 ski plane.
 Union Glacier Camp replaced the earlier Patriot Hills Base Camp.

 During the months of November to January, when the weather is the least hostile, jet charter flights are operated from Punta Arenas, Chile to the camp.
-Union Glacier is the site of the annual Antarctic Ice Marathon, as well as the start of the World Marathon Challenge (7 Marathons on 7 continents in 7 days).
+Union Glacier is the site of the annual Antarctic Ice Marathon, as well as the start of the World Marathon Challenge (7 marathons on 7 continents in 7 days).

+Total solar eclipse

+On December 4, 2021, a total solar eclipse passed over Union Glacier Camp.
+It was the only human settlement in Antarctica to lie within the path of totality.
+This was one of two solar eclipses to occur in 2021; the other being on June 10.